In the Czech Lands Fencing Hall, La Salle d’Armes Prague, we fence with the following weapons:

 17th century: Spanish rapier.

-Weapons from the period of classical fencing in the 19th century (French foil, duelling sword, Italian military sabre, bayonet) are the basic and fundamental weapons of our school.
+Weapons from the period of classical fencing in the nineteenth century (French foil, duelling sword, Italian military sabre, bayonet rifle) are the basic and fundamental weapons of our school.

 Note of Caution: